Skip to main content

 Veterans Benefits

 Harvard University extends a special welcome to those students who are veterans of the US armed forces.
 Students who are eligible for veteran and military benefits should procure a Certificate of Eligibility from the US Department of Veterans Affairs.
-Once the GSAS Office of Admissions and Financial Aid has received your Certificate of Eligibility and Notice of Student Enrollment forms, we will work with the VA to activate your educational benefits.
+Once the Office of Admissions and Financial Aid has received your Certificate of Eligibility and Notice of Student Enrollment forms, we will work with the VA to activate your educational benefits.

-GSAS Student Center Fellows
+Student Center Fellows

-GSAS Student Center Fellows organize intellectual, cultural, athletic, and social activities at the graduate student center in Lehman Hall and in the Cambridge and Boston area.
-Fellows work closely with GSAS administrators and each other to engender a sense of community and enrich graduate student life.
+Student Center Fellows organize intellectual, cultural, athletic, and social activities at the graduate student center in Lehman Hall and in the Cambridge and Boston area.
+Fellows work closely with administrators and each other to engender a sense of community and enrich graduate student life.

 Resident Advisors